What is Dementia?

 Symptoms may vary between Alzheimer's disease and other types of dementia, but there are broad similarities between them all.
 The most common signs are memory loss and the loss of practical abilities, which can lead to withdrawal from work or social activities.
 If you think that these problems are affecting your daily life, or the life of someone you know, you should talk to your doctor.

 The Dementia Training Standards Framework is a helpful resource which details the essential skills and knowledge necessary across the health and social care spectrum.
 This framework will help guide a more efficient and consistent approach to the delivery of dementia training and education.

 Dementia Friendly Winchester

 Winchester is the first City in Hampshire to launch a Dementia Friendly high street.
 A number of organisations and businesses have signed up to the Hampshire Dementia Action Alliance and are committed to make their staff 'dementia aware'.
 This will enable them to be more confident in helping customers who have dementia.
 In return the businesses have received a window sticker to display, showing people with dementia and their carers that the organisation is 'Dementia Friendly'.
 It will give people reassurance that they will be able to use those services and shops knowing they will be met with understanding and support if needed.

 Living with Dementia in the Winchester District

-There are a number of services and support groups across the district for carers and those suffering with dementia, as can be seen in the links on this page.
+There are a number of services and support groups across the district for carers and those suffering with dementia, for more information please see the links section on the right hand site of this page.

 Dementia Friends Awareness Sessions